-Should the rewind starter rope fray and break, the engine can be started with an emergency starter rope supplied with the tool kit.
+Should the rewind starter rope fray and break, the engine can be started with an emergency starter rope.

 WARNING: Do not start the vehicle by the drive pulley unless it is a true emergency situation, have the vehicle repaired as soon as possible.